William Chauncy Langdon (1871–1947): Career

 After receiving his degrees, Langdon taught English at Brown for a year and then worked a number of different academic positions until 1905, when he got a position working as secretary of the executive committee of the American Red Cross in New York state.
 In 1911 Langdon launched a career as a master of pageants, writing and staging historical pageants, first in New England and then in the Midwest.
 These events involving hundreds of volunteer participants performing over several days.
 Langdon has been credited with helping set the conventions of the historical pageant genre.
 He helped found the American Pageant Association in 1913 and served as its first president 1913-1914.
 Langdon also wrote and organized a number of other celebrations and convocations and authored a pamphlet on celebrating the Fourth of July.

 One of the first pageants organized by Langdon was at Thetford, Vermont.
 Girls in the town wanted to participate in the pageant but were not organized like the Boy Scout troop in town.
 Langdon consulted with a local schoolmistress and the owner of a camp for girls on creating an organization for them, and Langdon gave them the name "Camp Fire Girls".
-The camp owner, Luther Gulick, went to make Camp Fire into a national organization for girls on the lines of the Boy Scouts.
+The camp owner, Luther Gulick, went on to make Camp Fire into a national organization for girls on the lines of the Boy Scouts.

 Langdon wrote the libretto for "Judith", a lyric drama by composer George W. Chadwick which premiered at the Worcester Music Festival September 26, 1901.

 From 1921 to 1936 he was the official historian of the American Telephone and Telegraph Company.

 In 1937 he published Everyday Things in American Life: 1776-1876, a history of everyday life and objects in two volumes; it was popular enough that it was reprinted several times.